andystevenson/wwsc/apps/timesheets/src/public/manual/MANUAL.md

 **Permanent** and **Zero Hours**

 - Permanent staff are salary based and paid monthly.
 - Zero hours staff are paid an hourly rate based on their age and role.
+Paydays are on a Monday every fortnight/14 days.

 The system has the following simple processes.